loopandlearn/loopfollowdocs/docs/setup/lf-setup.md

 #### `Rec.
 Bolus`

 !!! warning "LoopFollow Report of Trio Recommended Dose"
     It happens.
 We made a mistake.
-The `Rec.
-Bolus` feature for *LoopFollow* was reporting a value from the *Trio* app that was never meant to be used as a recommended bolus.
+In versions before 4.0, the `Rec.
+Bolus` feature displayed by *LoopFollow* was a value from the *Trio* app that was never meant to be used as a recommended bolus.

-    * With `LoopFollow` 4.0 and newer, users viewing a *Trio* URL will notice the `Rec.
-Bolus` display is always blank
-        * Updates are planned for *Trio* and *LoopFollow* to provide the last recommended value from the *Trio* app
-    * The value shown to users viewing a *Loop* URL matches what the user of the *Loop* phone would see when asking for a recommendation and is not changed in `LoopFollow` 4.0
+    But the mistake has been fixed and an appropriate `Rec.
+Bolus` is back.

+    Make sure you have these version of code before using the recommended bolus.
+And pay attention to the warnings about how long since that recommendation was calculated by Trio.

+    * LoopFollow 4.3 or newer
+    * Trio 0.6.0.16 or newer

     **Remember: the `Rec.
-Bolus` values is from the last AID app update to Nightscout**
+Bolus` value is from the last AID app update to Nightscout**

 ### Remote Settings